robtherich/jit.gl.hap/README.md

 Limitations
 ===========

-Currently only supported on 32 bit Macs, OS 10.6 and later.
+Currently only supported on 32 bit Mac, OS 10.6 and later, and 32 bit Windows.
 Requires [Max 6.1](http://cycling74.com/products/max/) and later

 Modifying the dim attribute (native movie dimensions) is currently not supported.